-The regulations adopted herein will not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
-Therefore, it is determined that this final rule does not have federalism implications under Executive Order 13132.
+These regulations will not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+Therefore, the FAA has determined that this final rule does not have federalism implications under Executive Order 13132.

 For the reasons discussed above, I certify that this action (1) is not a "significant regulatory action" under Executive Order 12866; (2) is not a "significant rule" under DOT Regulatory Policies and Procedures (44 FR 11034, February 26, 1979); and (3) will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.
-The FAA has prepared a final evaluation and placed it in the Rules Docket.
-You can get a copy of this evaluation at the location listed under the caption ADDRESSES.
+A copy of the final evaluation prepared for this action is contained in the Rules Docket.
+A copy of it may be obtained by contacting the Rules Docket at the location provided under the caption ADDRESSES.